Reviews You Can Rely On

 No preloaded kids content

 As your kid gets older, child-specific tablets can become limiting.
 The Apple iPad 10.9-Inch 10th Gen is a tablet that grows with your child, though it can easily fit in with any age group.
 The Apple App Store is readily available on the home screen and is always changing with the times.
-For tweens and teens, the iPad doubles as a research tool for school projects and even has a digital book store and news app preloaded on the home screen.
+For tweens and teens, the iPad doubles as a tool for school projects and even has a digital book store and news app preloaded on the home screen.
 It offers an exceptional amount of versatility and includes everything that a standard iPhone would.
 It also has impressive parental controls, allowing caretakers to set age filters ranging from under five to 18 and day- or category-based time limits.
 In the web browser, you can specify no-go sites or hide explicit content.
 If the 10th Gen is too pricey, the 9th Gen scored effectively the same in our tests and is cheaper.
 But the 10th Gen does have a faster processor, higher quality camera, larger display, USB-C port, and modern design that make it a superior product.

 The 10th Gen iPad is among the top of our test fleet regarding camera and display quality, and it's easy on the eyes - something that can't be said for the other kid-specific models.
 The screen looks phenomenal, the colors are crisp and clear, and it's warm and inviting.
 The photos are fantastic and, according to our testers, “easily the best.